-The photographs of your vacation home are your guests’ first clue as to what you’ll be like as a host, so you want to make sure they give a good impression of your property and of you as a property manager.
+The photos of your vacation home are your guests’ first clue as to what you’ll be like as a host, so you want to make sure they give a good impression of your property and of you as a property manager.
 Regardless of whether you’re a property manager or an owner renting a spare room, you want to make sure you look as professional as possible.
-You should:

 - Clean all the surfaces and windows so that it looks spotless and in order.
-In the outdoor area, trim the bushes and clear fallen branches

-- Make sure that the bed covers are straightened and clean
+- Make sure that the bed covers are straightened and clean.

-- In the bathroom, make sure the toilet seat is down!
+- In the bathroom make sure the toilet seat is down!

 5. Take photos of the exterior of the property